kitconcept/plone.restapi-react-tutorial/README.md

   $ yarn test

 Connecting to plone.restapi
 ---------------------------

 With the basic application structure in place, we can now start to connect to plone.restapi.

+  constructor(){
+    super();
+    this.state={
+      page: {}
+    };
+  }

 First we create constants for the base API URL and the API headers that we need to send with each request to the Plone server to

 App.js: